Coledunsby/fastlane-plugin-release/README.md

 Extends fastlane release actions.
 Automates the steps to create a new release for a framework.
 At a high level, it goes through these steps:

- 1) Increments podspec version
+ - Increments podspec version
- 2) Increments xcodeproj version
+ - Increments xcodeproj version
- 3) Increments xcodeproj build (opt-in)
+ - Increments xcodeproj build (opt-in)
- 4) Commits version bumps
+ - Commits version bumps
- 5) Tags release
+ - Tags release
- 6) Pushes to remote
+ - Pushes to remote
- 7) Pushes podspec
+ - Pushes podspec

+The order of these operations depends on the configuration.
 See below for customization options...

 ## Actions